-Instructional materials are any resources used in classroom instruction as part of the required curriculum, such as textbooks, workbooks, computer software, or online services.
+Instructional materials are any resources used in classroom instruction as part of the required curriculum, such as textbooks, workbooks, desktop computers, laptops, Chromebooks, tablets, calculators, computer software, or online services.
 The district selects instructional materials in accordance with state law and policy EFA.
 The district provides approved instructional materials to students free of charge for each student or class.
 Students must treat instructional materials with care, as directed by the teacher.
-Electronic textbooks and technological equipment may also be provided to students, such a graphing calculators, depending on the course and course objectives.
-Any books must be covered by the student, as directed by the teacher; students who are issued a damaged book should report that fact to the teacher.
-Any student failing to return an item in acceptable condition loses the right to free textbooks and technological equipment until the item is returned or the damage paid for by the parent; however, the student will be provided the necessary instructional resources and equipment for use at school during the school day.
+Any books must be covered by the student, as directed by the teacher; students who are issued a damaged item should report that fact to the teacher.
+Any student failing to return any of the above items in acceptable condition loses the right to free textbooks and technological equipment until the item is returned or the damage paid for by the parent; however, the student will be provided the necessary instructional resources and equipment for use at school during the school day.
 Report cards will be held by the school if book fines are not paid.